stalexan/gomarkwiki/README.md

        A favicon can be placed in source_dir/content to give HTML pages a default icon.
 The filename should be favicon.ico.

-       String substitions can be made using string pairs in the file source_dir/substition-strings.csv.
-Each line of substition-strings.csv
+       String substitutions can be made using string pairs in the file source_dir/substitution-strings.csv.
+Each line of substitution-strings.csv
-       is a comma separated pair of strings, with the string placeholder first, followed by a comma, and then the string substition.
+       is a comma separated pair of strings, with the string placeholder first, followed by a comma, and then the string substitution.
 Then anywhere
-       {{placeholder}} is found in a Markdown file, the corresponding HTML file have the substition instead.
-For example if substition-strings.csv has the line "FOOBAR,www.foobar.com" then any instance of {{FOOBAR}} in a Markdown file will result in www.foobar.com in the HTML file.
+       {{placeholder}} is found in a Markdown file, the corresponding HTML file have the substitution instead.
+For example if substitution-strings.csv has the line "FOOBAR,www.foobar.com" then any instance of {{FOOBAR}} in a Markdown file will result in www.foobar.com in the HTML file.